Jaxon Photography Logo

 With wedding packages starting at $2495, award-winning customer service, and photography, we can help you avoid the stress and regret of these mistakes.
 Call us today.

-Jaxon Photography | Atlanta Wedding & Portrait Photographers | 659 Auburn Av., Ste G12 Atlanta GA 30312
+Jaxon Photography | Atlanta Wedding, Portrait and Event Photographers | 659 Auburn Av., Ste G12 Atlanta GA 30312